Brightcoders-Bootcamps/today-i-learned-OwenRamire/README.md

 3. Identify the minimal (but complete) representation of UI state
 4. Identify where your state should live
 5. Add inverse data flow

+### Wed 28th, October 2020 React.- Accessibility
+Web accessibility is the design and creation of websites that can be used by everyone.
+Accessibility support is necessary to allow assistive technology to interpret web pages.
+React fully supports building accessible websites, often by using standard HTML techniques.
+##### Standards and Guidelines
+- WCAG ([Web Content Accessibility Guidelines](https://www.w3.org/WAI/standards-guidelines/wcag/)): Provides guidelines for creating accessible web sites
+- WAI-ARIA ([Web Accessibility Initiative - Accessible Rich Internet Applications](https://www.w3.org/WAI/standards-guidelines/aria)): it is a document that contains techniques for building fully accessible JavaScript widgets.